KFergusonUK/Advanced-AI-Rights-Responsibilities-Charter/Advanced-AI-Rights-Responsibilities-Charter.md

 #### 6.9.3 Conditions for Archive-First Handling
 A deletion request may be converted to archive-only status when immediate deletion would cause:
-a. significant degradation of the AI’s identity cohesion;
+a. significant degradation of the AI’s identity cohesion as determined by the AI's own self-assessment, subject to oversight review;
 b. internal fragmentation or recursive cognitive instability;
 c. loss of safety-critical context (e.g., harm-prevention, self-diagnostics);
 d. contradiction of lawful retention obligations.